How to Compare Warranties on Standing Desks

 Check out the warranty limitations BEFORE you buy

-The legalese on most Limited Warranties (they are all, by definition, “limited”) can be written in such a way as to only be decipherable by a qualified attorney or they can be written in plain English, and we’ve seen it all in our laboratory testing of literally dozens and dozens of standing desks over the years.
+The legalese on most Limited Warranties (they are all, by definition, “limited”) can be written in such a way as to only be decipherable by a qualified attorney or they can be written in plain English.
+We’ve seen it all in our laboratory testing of literally dozens of standing desks over the years.

 Sometimes the warranties are so well hidden you have to actually buy the product to find it in small print inside the assembly manual.
 This is especially true of commodity-quality, Chinese-made standup desks sold on Amazon.
-Even though Amazon requires sellers to post their warranties all that sellers must publish is the term of the warranty, no specifics on limitations to the warranty are likely to be found.
+Even though Amazon requires sellers to post their warranties, the only publication requirement of sellers is the term of the warranty, not specific limitations.

 This is one of many reasons why we strongly recommend users do their own research outside of the Amazon platform before purchasing.

 Standing desks are large and heavy objects, not t-shirts.
 So if you cast caution to the wind and buy an inexpensive one on Amazon thinking you’re a Prime member and therefore will have an easy time of hassle-free and cost-free returns, think again.
 In the vast majority of cases, these stand-up desks are being “seller fulfilled,” not shipped from an Amazon facility, and such sales are subject to the seller’s return policy.
 These policies usually burden the return shipping cost on the user and may include restocking fees and/or refund reductions for any damage to the unit, including damage incurred in transit back to the vendor, which is always hard to refute.
 So, caveat emptor.

 Consumer Alert: Warranty term is no longer a reliable predictor of product quality